squarism/list_of_todo_lists/README.md

 I don't have an answer, no one has an answer so I can just find out myself.

 Maybe I'm not correct in my base assumption but a good starting point would be "I can make a TODO list".
-For example, I've touched Node.js many times but I was doing Ruby during the "hype transition" and I never transitioned to it being my primary language.
+For example, I've touched Node.js many times but it's not my goto dynamic language.
 So ... do I say "I know Node"?
 What does that even mean?
 So I'm tired of speaking like this so I'm just going to create TODO lists in every language I can.

 Some languages (like Elm for me) are going to be a "first synthesis app" for me.
 So part of this repo is to track and log how slow I am in the languages where I'm growing.